 See Chapter 19.215 RCW for full details.

-• Job descriptions
+• Job application records.

 The Americans with Disabilities Act (ADA) prohibits employers from keeping medical information in an employee’s personnel record.

-Petition to employer review personnel record
+Request employer review of personnel record

 Employees can request that their employer review their personnel file annually.
 This includes all personnel records that are:

-• Information that can be given to persons outside of the company as a part of a “reference check”
+• Information that can be given to persons outside of the company as a part of a “reference check.”

 Any information the employer determines to be irrelevant or erroneous must be removed from the personnel file.
 If the employee disputes the employer’s determination, then the employee can add a statement containing a rebuttal or correction.
 Employees under criminal investigation do not have the right to modify their personnel record.